-- Go sightseeing in Antigua and visit several cultural workshops
+- Go sightseeing in Antigua and take part in cultural workshops

-- Stroll the bustling and traditional Chichicastenango Market in Panajachel
+- Stroll the bustling Maya market at Chichicastenango

-- Take in the views of stunning Lake Atitlán and visit the nearby villages
+- Admire the views of Lake Atitlán and visit lakeshore villages

 |Day 4||Explore Lake Atitlán||Lake Atitlan|